We thought about starting off this article by saying hey, but, as you know, HAY is for horses.

 How Often Should You Bathe Your Horse

 As humans, the topic of how often to bathe can be kind of an interesting question to explore.
-Some of us bathe twice daily, while others are lucky to see the inside of a shower more than once per week.
+Some of us bathe twice daily, while others are lucky enough to see the inside of a shower, at best, once a week.
 The reason for such a variance is because humans have different opinions for how often they think it’s necessary to bathe.
 Well, horses are the same in this regard!

 Deciding how often your horse should bathe is entirely dependent on a myriad of factors, including function, personal preference, and industry standards.
 If your horse is a racing horse, it may be best to give them a bath after each ride.
 However, jumpers may only need to bathe every month or so.
 Additionally, if you have a show coming up, you may want to wait until just before the event to bathe your horse so that they’re looking their best.